MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 **`buildContext`** - **Build context**<br>
 `string`.
 Optional.
 Use when `command = build || command = buildAndPush`.
 Default value: `**`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path to the build context.
-Pass ** to specify the directory that contains the Dockerfile.
+Specifies the path to the build context.
+Pass `**` to indicate the directory that contains the Docker file.
 <!-- :::editable-content-end::: -->
 <br>